pierrepeterlongo/back_to_sequences/README.md

           that will contain the related output file from the input files list  [default: ] --out-kmers <OUT_KMERS>
-          If provided, output a text file containing the kmers that occur in the reads with their number of occurrences
+          If provided, output a text file containing the kmers that occur in the reads with their
+           * number of occurrences
+              or
+           * their occurrence positions if the --output_kmer_positions option is used
               Note: if `--in_filelist` is used the output counted kmers are those occurring the last input file of that list [default: ] --counted-kmer-threshold <COUNTED_KMER_THRESHOLD>